 On Saturday, May 20, the conference kicks off with a breakfast plenary session featuring Larry Tye and David Nasaw in conversation.
 Following the breakfast, conference attendees will be able to select from 16 panels devoted to topics relating to Core, Craft, Issues, Techniques, and Practicums.
 At lunch, 2017 BIO Award winner Candice Millard will deliver the keynote address.

-Veteran biographers detail and compare research management techniques, use of interviews and oral histories, managing your time in the archives, tracking notes, and other practical aspects of biography work.
+Veteran biographers and historians detail and compare research techniques, use of interviews and oral histories, managing your time in the archives, tracking notes, and other practical aspects of biography work.

 Writing about a well-known figure usually involves making one’s way through voluminous records, a large collection of secondary works, and battling with preconceived notions of your subject.
 This panel looks into what goes into a new examination of a much-written about or mythical figure.

 The records of lesser-known figures are often scarce and the interest in such persons among publishers is weak.
-Biographers with experience in exploring the lives of unknown subjects share the challenges—and opportunities—of examining someone the world knows little about.
+Biographers with experience in exploring the lives of unknown subjects share the challenges—and opportunities—of bringing to light a story the world knows little about.

 Round tables offer a chance to network with biographers working in your field, share resources, and solve common problems.
 Conference participants are invited to register for one of the following topical round tables, with a leader present at each table to facilitate discussion.

 - U.S. History after 1945

 - Literary Biography